poissonconsulting/jaggernaut/README.md

 * the option to automatically update a model (increase the length of the MCMC chains) until convergence is achieved

-* the option to run MCMC chains on separate processes
+* the option to run MCMC chains on parallel processes

 * the ability to extract derived parameters from an existing model using BUGS code (in the JAGS dialect) without additional MCMC sampling

 * simple generation of data frames quantifying the effect (and effect size) of particular variables with the other variables held constant

-* power analyses with both the simulation and analytic models defined using BUGS code (in the JAGS dialect)

 ## Install